-Oxford-based organisation Parasol produced a huge number of varied, textile-based artwork for this tent through their sessions with disabled and disadvantaged young people.
-Parasol works with a variety of youth groups to support the inclusion of disabled young people into mainstream play scheme provision.
-Lead Artist Emily Cooling engaged with families to combine the pieces and complete the interior of the tent.
+Oxford-based organisation Parasol produced a huge number of varied, textile-based artworks for this tent through their sessions with disabled and disadvantaged young people.
+Parasol worked with a variety of youth groups to support the inclusion of disabled young people into mainstream play scheme provision, and lead artist Emily Cooling engaged with families to combine the pieces and complete the interior of the tent.

 Artists: Madi Archarya-Baskerville, Mohammed Bushara, BKLUWO, Esmee Philips